cyntran/sms-directions/README.md

 Run the code.

 ## Contributing
-Feel free to make contribution.
+Feel free to make any contributions to this project by submitting a pull request or issue I can review.

 ## Support
 You may also contact me through my email for suggestions and/or feedback.